Great-kiola/tip-calculator-fem/README.md

 ### What I learned
 This is one of the most challenging projects i have encountered in the frontend mentor catalog, As it help me tackle my weak javascript points
-I challenged myself to do the javascript aspect of the project

-some New things i learnt
+I challenged myself to do the javascript aspect of the project some new things i learnt

 -
 ```javascript
 billInput.addEventListener("input", billInputFun);